 Each mine is different, and custom fabricating a conveyor bridge ensures that it will exactly match the layout and dimensions of both your mine and your mining equipment.
 We’ll work with your team to decide on the best design for your needs, including measurements, materials, and finishes.
 If needed, we’ll also bring in professional engineers to make sure everything is done right from the beginning.

 After securing client approval on the engineering designs, we’ll move forward on cutting and forming the trusses using our top-of-the-line plate shears and plasma cutting tables.
-Hot-dip galvanization, usually added after an assembly is finished, is a popular choice for conveyor bridges, since it helps prevents any rust that can result from exposure to the elements.
+Hot-dip galvanization, usually added after an assembly is finished, is a popular choice for conveyor bridges, since it helps prevent any rust that can result from exposure to the elements.
 However, we also offer custom painting applications courtesy of our in-house finishing operation.

 Of course, each conveyor bridge goes through our rigorous quality control check before it ships.
-If your are located in the Southeast, we can also assist with installing conveyor bridges on site after delivery.

 But Southern Metal Fabricators’ meticulous process doesn’t mean we move slowly: For one client, we created 20 conveyor belt trusses in just three months, from initial contact to final delivery.

 Want to get more information about fabricating a conveyor with Southern Metal Fabricators?
 Give us a chance to say, “Yes, we can do that!” by contacting us today.